pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 ---
-title: Troubleshoot Permission Errors during Data Import from Amazon S3
+title: Troubleshoot Access Denied Errors during Data Import from Amazon S3
-summary: Learn how to troubleshoot permission errors when importing data from Amazon S3 to TiDB Cloud.
+summary: Learn how to troubleshoot access denied errors when importing data from Amazon S3 to TiDB Cloud.
 ---

-# Troubleshoot Permission Errors during Data Import from Amazon S3
+# Troubleshoot Access Denied Errors during Data Import from Amazon S3

-This document describes how to troubleshoot permission errors that might occur when you [import data from Amazon S3 into TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-3-copy-source-data-files-to-amazon-s3-and-import-data-into-tidb-cloud).
+This document describes how to troubleshoot access denied errors that might occur when you [import data from Amazon S3 into TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-3-copy-source-data-files-to-amazon-s3-and-import-data-into-tidb-cloud).

-After clicking **Validate** on the **Data Import Task** page on the TiDB Cloud console, if you see an error message with the keyword `AccessDenied`, a permission error has occurred.
+After clicking **Validate** on the **Data Import Task** page on the TiDB Cloud console, if you see an error message with the keyword `AccessDenied`, an access denied error has occurred.

-To troubleshoot the permission error, perform the following checks in the AWS Management Console.
+To troubleshoot the access denied errors, perform the following checks in the AWS Management Console.

 ## Check the policy of the IAM role